 82 and temperature between 15.5 C and 17 C. The climate variables for Wallonia have been provided

-83 by the Institut Royal M´et´eorologique and come from the climate map Digitalis (Piedallu et al.,
+83 by the Institut Royal M´et´eorologique and come from the climate map Digitalis for the Grand-Est (Piedallu et al.,

-84 2014) for the Grand-Est. These three regions also differ in their altitude wich can be considered as
+84 2014) .
+These three regions differ in their altitude which can be considered as

-85 an imperfect proxy for climate The Figure 2 shows localisation of the three bioclimatic areas.
+85 an imperfect proxy for climate (Figure 2).
 The

 86 majority of spruce in the Plains is located in low altitude under 300 m in contrast with the Ardenne